ISSUIUC/ISS-PCB/CONTRIBUTING.md

 # **ISS KiCad Project Naming**

-E-hardware follows this specific format for project naming when creating boards or new revisions.
+E-Hardware follows this specific format for project naming when creating boards or new revisions.

 ![Project Naming Guide](/images/ISS-PCB-Contributing-Repository-ISS-Naming.png)